microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_TH.png" height="300" width="300" description="Tabs Temp/Humid" %}

-For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBHV100](/assets/pdf/TBHV100) or [TBHV110](/assets/pdf/TBHV110).
+For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBHV100 document](/assets/pdf/TBHV100.pdf) or the [TBHV110 document](/assets/pdf/TBHV110.pdf).

 #### Tabs Door and Window Sensor